Equal Citizens: Dinner Table Action v. Schneider

+In July 2025, Equal Citizens and the state of Maine appealed the District Court ruling to the First District Court of Appeals, advancing the argument that SpeechNow v.
+FEC was wrongly decided and should be overturned — a result that would allow both states and Congress to reinstate limits on Super PAC contributions.

+Equal Citizens’ position was supported in several amicus briefs, including from organizations such as the Brennan Center for Justice, the Center for American Progress, the Campaign Legal Center, the Citizens for Responsibility and Ethics in Washington (CREW), Mainers for Working Families, Dēmos, and Common Cause.
+Legal scholars Albert Alschuler, Laurence Tribe, and Norman Eisen filed an amicus brief, as well as investors and entrepreneurs like Mark Cuban, William von Mueffling, Steve Jurvetson, Vin Ryan, and Reid Hoffman.

+A number of Republican and Democratic former members of Congress and former state governors signed as well, including Charles Boustany, Arne Carlson, Jim Gerlach, Jim Greenwood, Bob Inglis, John McKernan, Connie Morella, Reid Ribble, Claudine Schneider, Chris Shays, Olympia Snowe, Zach Wamp, Tom Daschle, Byron Dorgan, Russ Feingold, Dick Gephardt, Dan Glickman, Paul Hodes, Ron Kind, Mel Levine, Tim Roemer, Karen Shepherd, Mark Udall, and Tim Wirth.

+Equal Citizens’ litigation team is led by Bush v.
+Gore lawyer and former Acting Solicitor General of the United States Neal Kumar Katyal from the law firm Milbank LLP.

+Currently, Dinner Table Action v.
+Schneider remains on appeal in the First Circuit.

 Campaigns

-Elector’s Trust
+Elector's Trust

 In December 2016 Lawrence Lessig, Mark Lemley, and Michael Hawley established The Electors Trust with the backing of Equal Citizens, to provide pro bono legal counsel and a secure, anonymous communications platform for the 538 members of the United States Electoral College who could potentially become faithless electors to prevent the election of Donald Trump in the 2016 presidential election.
 The goal of the organization was also to help electors determine whether there was sufficient support to prevent Donald Trump's election.
 In December 2016, Lessig claimed that there were between 20 and 30 Republican electors considering voting against Trump.

 The Electors Trust offered counsel through California law firm Durie Tangri.
 On December 15, 2016, Lessig told reporters that The Electors Trust had spent $20,000 for security for its lawyers due to threats from Trump supporters.

 Lessig and The Electors Trust represented Christopher Suprun, an elector from Texas, who announced he would vote against Donald Trump regardless of how his state voted.

 Working together with several other groups such as the Hamilton Electors as well as celebrities, the campaign resulted in seven "faithless" electoral votes, the most ever cast in a single presidential election.
 However, five of these seven faithless electors defected from voting for Hillary Clinton, while two of these seven faithless electors were pledged for Trump.
 This meant that the campaign fell 35 faithless Trump electors short of the 37 needed to potentially change the outcome.